 Section 3.1: Calculation of MSE using scikit-learn

-To calculate RMSE using scikit-learn library, you first need to calculate the Mean Squared Error (MSE).
-MSE is the average of the squared differences between the predicted and actual values of the dataset.
+To compute RMSE using the scikit-learn library, we need to first calculate the Mean Squared Error (MSE).
+MSE is the average of the squared differences between the predicted and actual values in the dataset.
+Scikit-learn provides the “mean_squared_error” function that returns the MSE value.

 RMSE = sqrt(MSE)

-Therefore, you can use the mean_squared_error function along with NumPy’s square root function to calculate RMSE.
+Therefore, we can use the “mean_squared_error” function along with NumPy’s square root function to calculate RMSE.

 import numpy as np